nagura/cceg/README.md

 Return value of the method must be string array of modified lines whose error represented by if condition is eliminated.

+Note: The default if-then rules included are based on the error messages of the GNU C Compiler 9.4.0.
+If you want to use other compiler by specifiyng ***c_compiler*** in "opt/config.json", you should describe the rules based on the messages of  ***c_compiler***，then you should prepare plugin programs used to eliminate the errors.
+As a side note, using the CC on major Linux, the entity of CC command is the GCC and using it with default if-then rules is no problem.
+But the CC on MacOS, the entity of it is not GCC and the error messages output by it are defferent from the messages using GCC, then many default if-then rules will not process well.

 ## Author
 * **Masataka NAGURA** - *Initial work* - [nagura](https://github.com/nagura)